South African Lamingtons (Ystervarkies)

-Jam filled lamingtons are one of Australia’s most beloved teatime treats.
-These soft sponge cake squares are sandwiched with raspberry jam, dipped in rich chocolate syrup, and rolled in fine desiccated coconut for that classic finish.
+These South African lamingtons, known as ystervarkies, meaning “little porcupines” in Afrikaans are soft sponge cake squares filled with raspberry jam, dipped in a rich from-scratch chocolate syrup, and rolled in fine desiccated coconut.

-Soft, fluffy sponge cake – Light and airy, yet sturdy enough for dipping without falling apart.
+- Soft, fluffy sponge — light and airy, yet sturdy enough to dip without falling apart.

 Ingredients